 The bride; because of her deeply held beliefs and her very active involvement in the temple, she had always known that she wanted to have the traditional Chuppah used for her wedding, not a florist’s artistic expression.
-Though a florist’s creations, with the white tulle, ribbons and flowers, can be quite beautiful, they did not have that feeling of tradition for this bride.
+Though a florist’s creations, with the white tulle, ribbons, and flowers, can be quite beautiful, they did not have that feeling of a tradition for this bride.
 Besides, what does happen to all those flowers, tulle and ribbons when the ceremony is over?

 The first stop she went to were the ladies in the office who know all there is to know in the temple.
 She was quite astounded that they did not seem to know just where the traditional temple Chuppah was.
 There had been some major construction on the main building and things had been moved around.

 “Where are the poles and their bases?” she asked.
 “We do have them and they are in good condition.”
 The office secretary assured her.
 She also advised the bride-to-be to talk to the temple board member who was in charge of overseeing events such as a wedding at the temple.
 As she was going down the hall toward the lobby and to the exit, she just happened to meet the board member she needed to speak with.